snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access.md

 Please note that in this tutorial, we do not know the IP address you are connecting to, your `USERNAME`, or your `ULCN`.
 Please carefully check the commands you copy and adjust them accordingly.
 ```

+## Determine your network location

+The IBL servers are setup inside Leiden University's [Research Network](./Intro.md#what-is-research-network), which means intranet.
+To protect intranet from internet, gateway servers are hosted by Leiden University.
+Connecting IBL servers from internet can be done only through connecting to the gateway first and then from gateway to IBL servers.
+Of course, if you are inside our Leiden University intranet, you can make direct connections to IBL servers.

+Go to this link [determine your network location](./Intro.md#determine-your-network-location) for how.

+If you are working on your own computer, even if it is an university managed laptop, no matter you can connected to the Research Network or not, it is always good to [setup connection using ssh through SSH gateway](#setup-connection-using-ssh-through-ssh-gateway)

+Otherwise, from an university managed desktop, you can [connect with a direct SSH connection](#make-direct-ssh-connection).

-## Set up connection using ssh through SSH gateway
+## Setup connection using ssh through SSH gateway

+We recommend you use [Leiden University general purpose gateway](./Intro.md#leiden-university-general-purpose-gateway), if you use ALICE gateway, you only need to use ALICE gateway URL and your ALICE account for the gateway.

-To access our server from outside Leiden University's [Research Network](./Intro.md#what-is-research-network), you need to tunnel through a gateway called sshgw.leidenuniv.nl.
-Once you are able to log in to the gateway using your ULCN username and password, you can proceed with the setup.
+URL of general purpose gateway is `sshgw.leidenuniv.nl`.
+Once you are able to log in to the gateway following [this tutorial (login needed)](https://helpdesk.universiteitleiden.nl/tas/public/ssp/content/detail/knowledgeitem?unid=4b176453-ad3f-418f-9c15-40a11471de5f), you can proceed with the following setups.
 It's perfectly safe to access the servers through the gateway, even if you're already within Research Network.
-For the purposes of this tutorial, we'll assume that you'll always use the gateway.

-Once you've completed the setup, you can access our servers (e.g., BLIS) from your computer with a single command: `ssh blis`, `ssh frodo`, or `ssh bilbo`.
+GOAL: Once you've completed this setup, you can access our servers (e.g., BLIS) from your computer with a single command: `ssh blis`, `ssh frodo`, or `ssh bilbo`.

+Depends on the operating system you use, you might choose command line interface (CLI) or graphical user interface (GUI).

+### SSH connection through CLI

 ### Create ssh key pair